1. Script Editor Overview

 - When the caret (dot) is on the corresponding editor line the error message is also displayed in the status bar.

 Script opened in the active editor can be executed using the controls in the Script menu of the main GUI window or their corresponding tool bar buttons.

 While the script or its part (see Execute Selection) is being executed, the Execute or the Selection button changes into Pause button.
-It allows to pause the script or schedule.
+It allows to pause the script or workitem.
 Setting the pause on doesn't apply to the currently executed command which gets always finished and the script gets suspended at the point of start of the next command.
 The Pause functionality is also used by other features.
 Break points and the Step By Step mode set on the pause flag when activated.

 Behavior of script execution is further subject to the flags (options) located in the Script menu:

 - Image Doctor which allows to resolve image comparison failures in executed scripts.
 Enable Image Doctor controls the

 - Step By Step Execution pauses the script after every command, allowing to execute one command at a time.